top of page

 Kellie Creamer, Executive Director: Kellie is our Executive Director and comes to us with years of experience working for underserved populations in management and fundraising development for nonprofits.
 She has a master’s degree in Community Health and a Bachelor’s degree in Nutrition, and is a Returned Peace Corps Volunteer, where she served as a rural health educator in West Africa.
 Kellie has worked with people with a variety of disabilities and those overcoming hardships, having developed a nutrition education program in food banks, homeless shelters, and senior centers, to supporting conflict survivors from Southeast Asia.
 She is a mom and active, dedicated community member, and is happy to now be working with the amazing people at VK.
 Locally, she served for six years on the Board of the Boys & Girls Club of Bainbridge Island and two years as the Program Chair on the Board of Raising Resilience.
 She is also the author of the book, My Body, My Vehicle, a guide for healthy eating using Ayurvedic principles.

-Laurent Kox, Community Engagement Coordinator: Laurent was born and raised in Brussels, Belgium.
+Laurent Kox, Community Engagement Coordinator & Program Lead: Laurent was born and raised in Brussels, Belgium.
 He and his husband lived in several cities in Germany and moved to the Pacific Northwest in 2017.
 Soon after arriving in the PNW, he began working with people of varied abilities.
 Laurent has experience in Community Inclusion and Job Development programs.
 He’s excited to bring cultural diversity to VK programs by teaching his native tongue, French, to the members.
 He now lives in lovely Poulsbo where he enjoys gardening, hiking and travel.

 Mateo Biggs, Program Support: Mateo has been an integral part of our Vitalize Kitsap community for years.
 He was born in Guatemala and moved to Bainbridge Island before he started kindergarten.
 Since graduating from BHS, he's been bringing incredible food to our community thanks to his full-time job in the kitchen at Islandwood.
 We're lucky to have him join us at VK in his free time, where he cooked for Saturday Supper Club before the pandemic, and where he's been supporting our members and staff during our outdoor pandemic programming in a variety of ways.
 When he's not at VK or Islandwood, Mateo spends him time pursuing his passion for cars and caring for his Flemish Giant house rabbit, Jennifer.